 - Offer client, family, and community education on suicide prevention and intervention.

-This is a five day course.
 Sixty hours of education and skill attainment are required for certification.
 Hours are allowed for completion of the Required Readings and the Take Home Final Exam.

 Reasons for Success